rust-lang-ja/book-ja/src/ch02-00-guessing-game-tutorial.md

 [parse]: https://doc.rust-lang.org/std/primitive.str.html#method.parse

 <!--
-The call to `parse` could easily cause an error.
+into numbers and so can easily cause errors.
 If, for example, the string contained `A👍%`, there would be no way to convert that to a number.
-Because it might fail, the `parse` method returns a `Result` type, much as the `read_line` method does (discussed earlier in “Handling Potential Failure with the Result Type”).
+Because it might fail, the `parse` method returns a `Result` type, much as the `read_line` method does (discussed earlier in [“Handling Potential Failure with the `Result` Type”](#handling-potential-failure-with-the-result-type)).
 We’ll treat this `Result` the same way by using the `expect` method again.
 If `parse` returns an `Err` `Result` variant because it couldn’t create a number from the string, the `expect` call will crash the game and print the message we give it.
 If `parse` can successfully convert the string to a number,